-Earlier this month, the Vancouver Sun published an article by Kevin Griffin about Bruce Tobin, a British Columbia counselor who wants Health Canada to approve psilocybin as a means for treating “death anxiety.”
-Bruce Tobin is Program Director at TheraPsil, which is “a group of seven health professionals who seek to make psilocybin, a psychedelic medicine, legally available to Canadians in need of compassionate treatment for severe psychological distress.”
+Earlier this month, the Vancouver Sun published an article by Kevin Griffin about Dr. Bruce Tobin, a British Columbia counselor who wants Health Canada to approve psilocybin as a means for treating “death anxiety.”
+Dr. Tobin is Program Director at TheraPsil, which is “a group of seven health professionals who seek to make psilocybin, a psychedelic medicine, legally available to Canadians in need of compassionate treatment for severe psychological distress.”

 According to Mr. Tobin, in his 35 years of treating depression and anxiety, he’s seen little improvement in the effectiveness of medications despite all the billions of dollars spent on developing them.

 Psilocybin promises to be a game-changer….
-Medicines such as this may well soon revolutionize not only palliative and hospice care, but psychotherapy and psychiatry in general.”
+Medicines such as this may well soon revolutionize not only palliative and hospice care, but psychotherapy and psychiatry in general.

-Psilocybin Not Magic Mushrooms
+Psilocybin is Not the Same Thing as Magic Mushrooms

-Unlike synthetic psilocybin, which is one “pure” ingredient, magic mushrooms contain multiple active ingredients (aka psilocybin derivatives).
+Unlike synthetic psilocybin, which is one pure ingredient, magic mushrooms contain multiple active ingredients (aka psilocybin derivatives).
 Many of these have been isolated from magic mushrooms and described by the researchers to “modify the pharmacological action of psilocybin.”
 2